 If you’ve got kids, they’re probably using a smart device one way or another.
-Whether your five-year-old plays games on the family tablet, or your teen is taking baby steps into adulthood with her own device, smartphones, tablets, and other mobile devices are simply a fact of life these days.
+Whether your five-year-old plays games on the family tablet, or your teen is taking baby steps into adulthood with their own device, smartphones, tablets, and other mobile devices are simply a fact of life these days.
 For most parents, what their children can access with those devices is a serious concern.
 If you’re wondering how to set up cell phone parental controls or how to put parental controls on a tablet, it’s simpler than you might think.

 Parental controls for Android phones